inroutephp/inroute/README.md

 The example directory contains three different dispatchers:

-* 'development.php' builds the application on every page reload.
+* development.php builds the application on every page reload.
 Use this style of dispatch during development.
-* 'composer.php' dispatches the application using the composer autoloader.
+* composer.php dispatches the application using the composer autoloader.
 This style of usage requires inroute to be installed as a composer dependancy.
-* 'phar.php' dispatches using the phar archive.
-Only requires the phar file.
+* phar.php dispatches using the phar archive.
+This only requires the phar file.
   Slightly slower than using composer, but sutable for non-composer projects.

 Point your browser to either one of these files to view the output.